christina1797406/InfluxDB/README.md

 - to be added

 ## Contributors
-This project was developed by students from the InfluxDB UG-1 group.
+This project was developed by students from the InfluxDB UG-1 group:
 - Christina Nguyen a1797406
 - Kriti Aggarwal a1881175
 - Lakshya Patel a1885152